Some Advice on Writing Advice: Elmore Leonard’s Rules

 This is why I do not even consider the list to be Leonard’s.
 It’s so reductive it essentially isn’t what he truly wrote anymore.

 So at this point it should be obvious that I don’t write this to impugn Mr. Leonard’s article and personal rules.
 It should go without saying–or repetition in this case–but advice from a legend is priceless.
-Nonetheless, I write this to assail the concept of such reductive lists, particularly as quick and easy tips that can replace the time it takes to read a complete essay on the subject of writing, much less several such essays, much less several novels.
+Nonetheless, I write this to assail the concept of such reductive reproductions of actual writing advice from a legend, particularly as quick and easy tips that can replace the time it takes to read a complete essay on the subject of writing, much less several such essays, much less several novels.

 So my advice, for whatever it’s worth and as it relates to this specific subject, is pretty simple:

 - Read the original article, not the abbreviated list.

 - Read Leonard’s work.

 - Read his favorite books.